tylottr/tf-az-kubernetes/README.md

 Manifests under [files/kubernetes/manifests/cert-manager](./files/kubernetes/manifests/cert-manager) can be used as a guideline assuming DNS is set up for the endpoint.

+#### Helm Charts

+Additional values for some Helm charts have been stored under [files/kubernetes/helm/values](./files/kubernetes/helm/values) to provide some additional options for services to deploy to the cluster.

 Useful Links
 ------------